You’ve probably heard it before, and I say it often – rotate your greens!

-First of all, adding a variety of leafy greens into your diet promotes nutritional diversity.
+First of all, adding a variety of leafy greens to your diet promotes nutritional diversity.
 Different foods have different amounts of nutrients.
 By eating a variety of leafy greens, you’ll get a more balanced amount of vitamins and minerals.

-The second, and perhaps biggest, reason you should rotate your greens is that all leaves contain small amounts of toxins as a defense mechanism to protect a plant from predation.
+The second reason you should rotate your greens is that all leafy greens contain small amounts of toxins as a defense mechanism to protect a plant from predation.

 I came across this case of an elderly woman who ate 2-3 large heads of bok choy every day for several months in an attempt to manage her diabetes.
 She ended up in the hospital with severe hypothyroidism that was attributed to the over-abundance of the myrosinase enzyme present in raw bok choy.